Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/operational/_index.md

   ![Screenshot showing opening MQTT explorer on the desktop](./img/hypermarket-locate-mqtt-explorer.png)

 - Notice pre-configured MQTT connections to connect to the MQTT listeners running in IoT operations.
-Select one of the edge site and click _Connect_
+Select one of the edge sites and click _Connect_

   ![Screenshot showing MQTT explorer with connections](./img/hypermarket-mqtt-explorer-connect.png)